jessekeyes/neato/app/templates/theme/ReadMe.md

 Alternatively you can run commands to do the above without engaging watch: `grunt sass` and `grunt uglify` respectively.

 _Note: it's a good idea to turn off any watch tasks when merging branches as recompiling scripts and styles may cause conflicts in git_

+## favicons
+In your theme you'll find three files that you need to move to the web root of your system:

+* favicon.ico
+* favicon.png
+* apple-touch-icon-precomposed.png

+You can move these with this command:

+From your theme dir: `mv favicon.ico favicon.png apple-touch-icon-precomposed.png ../../../`

+*Note: these are default html5 boiler plate icons, please replace with your own!*